Okay. I have one simple question to ask and please be very, very honest…

 Alas, thankfully, for you guys, I have a few ideas that I think will really help, especially for those times where you felt like you could-have, should-have and maybe would-have done a tiny bit more… But you know what?
 We are not here to dwell on the past.
 What’s done is done.
 We move on and we work towards the future.
 We are not here to delve into the negative!

 So, don’t worry! it’s ok!
-I got you covered with my 3 tips to Keep Calm and Keep Track!
+I got you covered with my 3 tips to stay on track and stay focused!